wesnoth-legacy-project/The_Dark_Hordes/SCRIPT.md

 This gave him great power and he sparked a civil war in Wesnoth, where he seized the Sceptre of Fire and the throne.

-After the fall of his empire, the magi feared the book and pondered lest its power pass to the next evil.
+After the fall of his empire, the magi feared the book and pondered how not to let its power pass to the next evil.
 They decided to hide Crelanu’s work where none would find it, while spreading rumors that it was guarded in the Tower of Kaleon.

 Some years later, Gwiti retraced their steps, which led him to a war-torn valley.